-- Topical Treatments with and without steroids usually are the first choice in treating psoriasis.
+- Topical Treatments come with and without steroids.
 Prescription topicals slow down skin cell growth and reduce inflammation.

 - Phototherapy involves exposing the skin to ultraviolet light on a regular basis and under medical supervision.
 Treatments are done in a health care provider's office or at home with a phototherapy unit.

 - Systemic medications are prescription drugs that work throughout the body.
 They are used for individuals with psoriatic arthritis and those with moderate to severe psoriasis whose symptoms are unresponsive to other treatments.
-Systemic medications are taken orally, by injection or infusion and fall into two categories—traditional systemics and biologics.
+Systemic medications are taken orally, by injection or infusion, and include biologics.